Sadzurami/node-kopeechka-store/readme.md

 #### `.getMessage(email: string, options?: GetMessageOptions): Promise<string | null>`

 Retrieves the message of the specified email.\

-By default, returns a short value of the message if possible.\
+By default, server returns a short value of the message if possible.\
-Set `option.full` to `true` to always get the full message.
+Switch `options.full` to always get the full message.

 - `email` (string): The email to get the message for.
 - `options.full` (boolean, optional): Switch to get the full message.